kp7742/UE4Dumper/README.md

     - 4) Added Offset Support for Apex Legends Mobile
     - 5) Added Option to Detour or De-Reference GNames, GUObject Addresses
     - 6) Added Option to See Verbose Output of String, Object and SDK Dumping
-- v0.13:
-    - 1) Fixed String Reading for Objects for UE 4.23+ Mode
-    - 2) Fixed SDK Dumping Issue Due to Invalid UStruct
+- v0.11: Fixed Dumping issue with 64bit PUBG Lite
-    - 3) Added Offset Support for Fortnite Mobile
-- v0.14: Fixed Support for Battlegrounds Mobile India
-- v0.15:
+- v0.10:
-    - 1) Fixed Struct Property Dumping
+    - 1) Added Option to Print Actors of Main Level(Use new Option: --actors)
-    - 2) Experimental Wide String Support Added for UE 4.23+ Mode
+    - 2) Support for PUBG CN(GFP) Fixed(Tested on GFP v1.9.10)
+    - 3) Fixed Some Offsets Issues due to Modified UE4 Versions
+    - 4) Offsets System Updated to Work with Other games, other then PUBG
-- v0.16: Fixed Dumping issue with 64bit PUBG Lite
+- v0.9: Fixed Dumping issue with 64bit PUBG
-- v0.17:
-    - 1) Fixed Crash with Deref Options
-    - 2) Fixed Issue with Wide String Dumping
-- v0.18:
-    - 1) Fixed Dumping issue with 64bit PUBG CN
+- v0.8: Fixed 64bit Support for Latest PUBG Version
-    - 2) Fixed Another Issue with String Dumping
-- v0.19:
-    - 1) Fixed Object Dumping issue with PUBG CN
+- v0.7: Fixed Object Dumping issue for PUBG CN(Tested on GFP v1.8.10)
-    - 2) Improved String Dumping Output
+- v0.6:
+    - 1) Added Support for UE 4.23+ Games for Strings and Objects(Use new Option: --newue)
+    - 2) Added 64bit Offsets to Fix 64bit Support
-    - 3) Fixed Verbose Output Not Showing while String Dumping
+    - 3) Updated SDK Generation Method for Faster Dumping
-    - 4) General Improvements to SDK Dumping
+    - 4) Short Options has been remove due to conflict with new options
+- v0.5: Added Support to Resolve Functions
-- v0.20:
+- v0.4:
-    - 1) Merged code from private repo
+    - 1) Expanded 64bit Support,
-    - 2) Few more improvements to SDK Dumping
+    - 2) Fixed 64bit Library Rebuilding Not Working
+    - 3) Added New Elf Dump Fix for 64bit Library
-    - 3) Added Option to use pointer decryption
+    - 4) Added Option to Dump SDK with GWorld
+    - 5) Updated Usage Text
+- v0.3:
+    - 1) Fix Object Iteration Issue during Dumping SDK
-    - 4) Added Support for PUBG New State Mobile
+    - 2) Added Support to Resolve Arrays, Sets and Maps Structure
-    - 5) Added GWorld and GName Workaround for PUBGM Series
-    - 6) Offsets are not upto date with latest game versions so please update them yourself
-    - 7) And in the end, this is probably last and final update of UE4Dumper
+- v0.2: Experimental 64bit Support Added
+- v0.1: First Release

 ## Features
 - No need of Ptrace